 The value of the internal [[Prototype]] property of the RegExp prototype object is the Object prototype.
-The RegExp prototype object is itself a regular expression object; its [[Class]] is "RegExp"...
+The value of the internal [[Class]] property of the RegExp prototype object is "Object".

 The RegExp prototype object does not have a valueOf property of its own; however, it inherits the valueOf property from the Object prototype object.